 - Garlic – Fresh garlic is a great addition to this dish.
 Use as much or as little as you like.

 - Dry marsala wine – Marsala is a brandy-fortified wine from Sicily and its unique flavour is what makes this dish so special.
 Marsala comes in both sweet and dry varieties.
 For this savoury dish, a dry Marsala is best.
-If you only have sweet Marsala, you can go ahead and use it, just perhaps add a splash of balsamic vinegar to counter the sweetness.
-There really is no substitute for Marsala wine, but f you are avoiding wine altogether, you can use all chicken broth and perhaps add a little splash of soy sauce or balsamic vinegar.
+If you only have sweet Marsala wine, you can go ahead and use it, just perhaps add a splash of balsamic vinegar to counter the sweetness.

-- Low-sodium chicken broth – Make sure to buy low-sodium or the sauce will be too salty.
+- Low-sodium chicken broth – Make sure to buy low-sodium chicken stock (or broth) or the sauce will be too salty.

 - Fresh parsley – for garnish